mattdelaune/Retail_RFM_Analysis/README.md

 - **Actionable Insight:** Implement targeted marketing campaigns with personalized incentives for low-frequency customers to encourage more frequent purchases.
 Re-engage at-risk segments with specialized retention efforts, such as discounts, personalized communication, and tailored offers, to prevent churn and enhance customer lifetime value.

 3. **Growth Potential of Customer Segments:**
-- **Observation:** The RFM analysis reveals that New Customers and Lost Customers segments show potential for growth, yet they are not fully leveraged.
+- **Observation:** The RFM analysis reveals that New Customers and Lost Customers segments show growth potential, yet they are not fully leveraged.
 - **Actionable Insight:** Invest in strategies to nurture New Customers, moving them into higher value segments over time.
 Develop win-back campaigns aimed at Lost Customers to regain their business, focusing on addressing their previous pain points and offering compelling incentives.

----

 ## Further Analysis and General Insights